armory/docs/content/en/docs/installation/ae-environment-reg.md

 ---
 title: Environment Registration
 linkTitle: Registration
-description: Register your Armory Enterprise instance so that it can communicate with Armory services.
+description: As part of the configuration process, you need to register your Armory Enterprise instance.
+If you maintain several instances, such as development, staging, and production instances, you must register each one.
 exclude_search: true
 toc_hide: true
 hide_summary: true